 Infections are invasions of some other organism (fungus, bacteria, parasite) or viruses into places where they do not belong.
 For instance, we have normal gut bacteria that live within us without causing problems; however, when those penetrate the bowel wall and enter the bloodstream, ...Read more

 - Talk to a doctor online

 - Can you get a yeast infection in your mouth?

-- Can u get a yeast infection in your mouth?
+- How do you get a staph infection in your blood?

-- Can staph infection reside in your sinuses?
+- Can staph infection travel to your brain?